m-ngr/ostep/homework/cpu-intro/README.md

 **Answer:** Total cycles are 21 for the 4 processes to complete.

-In that specific case it would be better to run Process 1 after I/O finishes directly, it would result in a better CPU utilization

 | Time | Process 1 | Process 2 | Process 3 | Process 4 | Comment                                |
 | ---- | --------- | --------- | --------- | --------- | -------------------------------------- |
 | 1    | Running   | Ready     | Ready     | Ready     | I/O Syscall                            |